-You can see how this hand should be played by clicking on this link: http://tinyurl.com/yap3psze, or copy and paste it into your browser.
+You can see how this hand should be played by clicking on this link: http://tinyurl.com/yapapsze, or copy and paste it into your browser.
 Click on the "Next" button on the bottom to advance through each trick.
-If you don't want to see the opponents hands, click on the white area in the South hand before you start.

 Alternatively, by clicking on "Play" you can play all four hands and see if you can make the hand on your own.

-© David Germaine 2021
+© David Germaine 2018